Saaras859/student-public/_posts/2023-10-30-HowImdoingTest_IPYNB_2_.md

 toc: True
 comments: True
 layout: post
-title: My struggle with coordinates and how I got it to work
+title: How Im going to be prepping for the Test
-type: hacks
+type: plans
 courses: {'csp': {'week': 10}}
 ---